What do people write about?

-Of all these fuss about Baku’s emerging neighborhoods, once of the streets, Islam Safarli Street will be broken into pieces to bring up reflection of past to present.
+Of all these fusses about Baku’s emerging neighbourhoods, one of the streets, Islam Safarli Street will be broken into pieces to bring up the reflection of past to present.

 Locating the street

 Islam Safarli Street is 1.1 km long-street.
-It starts from Istiqlaliyyet street traverses along the eastern frontier of the Fountains Square, and crosses the Nizami Street, and ends in Alibey Huseynzadeh Street in the north.
+It starts from Istiqlaliyyet street traverses along the eastern frontier of the Fountains Square, and crosses Nizami Street, and ends in Alibey Huseynzadeh Street in the north.

-The Central Park cuts structural continuity of the street towards the north.
-The section between the Fountains Square and the Central Park is the busiest part of Islam Safarli Street, and it’s quite a mixture of residential, business and cultural urban settings.
-Proximity to the Nizami Street and Fountains Square allows the street to stay on the edge of the busiest streets, but at the same stay away of noise and hustle and bustle of main business streets.
-Hence it is kind of hidden gem that valued by few.
+Central Park cuts the structural continuity of the street towards the north.
+The section between the Fountains Square and Central Park is the busiest part of Islam Safarli Street, and it’s quite a mixture of residential, business and cultural urban settings.
+Proximity to Nizami Street and Fountains Square allows the street to stay on the edge of the busiest streets, but at the same stay away from the noise and hustle and bustle of main business streets.
+Hence it is a kind of hidden gem that is valued by few.

 The section between Central Park and Alibey Huseynzadeh street is more occupied by residential apartment blocks.
 This part was not included or has not been extended to in the redevelopment and rehabilitation of Streets during the construction of Central Park in the 2010s.

 Past of the Street:

-The earthquake of 1859 in Shamakhi played a pivotal role changing the centre of Gurbernia (an administrative unit at the time of Imperial Russian Rule in Transcaucasia).
+The earthquake of 1859 in Shamakhi played a pivotal role in changing the centre of Gurbernia (an administrative unit at the time of Imperial Russian Rule in Transcaucasia).
 Therefore all the central administrative offices moved to Baku in 1860.

-The spatial structure of the Islam Safarli Street was formed at the same time of period when the city took a start in expansion outside the 12th-century Fortress Walls.
+The spatial structure of Islam Safarli Street was formed at the same time of period when the city took a start in expansion outside the 12th-century Fortress Walls.
 A port city on the coast of the Caspian, planning and expansion always was considered with a mindset of defensive fortification and decided by military engineers.